mottram/mottram/_drafts/2009-11-5-new-looks.markdown

-All this is gloriously pointless, of course--as far as I know, no browser does anything useful with
+All this is gloriously pointless, of course--as far as I know, no browser does anything useful with any of the new-to-<abbr>HTML</abbr> 5 tags--but it was _fun_.
+Combing through other people's source code, reading dry-as-dust specs, following debates across weblogs and mailing lists, making mistakes, correcting them--this is how I learned how to make websites in the first place.
+There's a real pleasure to be found in _not quite knowing what you're doing_.